NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.2.Chapter/README.md

 ___
 ### *Printing variables*

 You can display the value of a variable using print or println.
-The fol- lowing statements declare a variable named firstLine, assign it the value "Hello, again!", and display that value.
+The following statements declare a variable named firstLine, assign it the value "Hello, again!", and display that value.

 ```java